LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK06D1-EF+DB.md

 **Note:** Replace `x` with the patch level that matches the version of EF Core you are using, for example: 6.0.24.

 Note that this will install the tools globally, if you only want to install them for the current project, then leave off the --global switch.
-And, if you are using a version of ASP.NET Core other than 6.0 (which we are using this term in class), then change the version number.
+And, if you are using a version of ASP.NET Core other than 6.0 (which we used the year this was written), then change the version number.
 If you omit the --version switch, it will install the latest version.

 You can also update the tools using this command: